Democratic Majority for Israel: 2023–2024 campaign work

-2024 campaign work

-DMFI PAC announced endorsements for 81 House incumbents in December 2023, including Representatives Lizzie Fletcher, Bill Foster, and Jimmy Gomez, all of whom are facing primary challenges from Israel critics according to DMFI PAC.
+DMFI PAC announced endorsements for 81 House incumbents in December 2023, including Representatives Lizzie Fletcher, Bill Foster, and Jimmy Gomez, all of whom were facing primary challenges from Israel critics according to DMFI PAC.
 The PAC also endorsed Representative Adam Schiff in his successful Democratic primary campaign in the Democratic primary for the 2024 United States Senate elections in California and former Representative Tom Suozzi in the special election winning bid to replace Representative George Santos in New York's 3rd congressional district after Santos' expulsion from Congress.
-Representative Pete Aguilar, Chair of the House Democratic Caucus, released a statement praising DMFI PAC’s work in electing “more Democratic leaders that are committed to strengthening the U.S.-Israel alliance.”
+Representative Pete Aguilar, chair of the House Democratic Caucus, released a statement praising DMFI PAC's work in electing "more Democratic leaders that are committed to strengthening the U.S.-Israel alliance".

 In May 2024, DMFI PAC announced endorsements for several more candidates.
 The PAC declared its support for incumbent Democratic Senators Bob Casey, Jacky Rosen, and Jon Tester, all of whom are facing competitive general election races.
 Additionally, DMFI PAC is on opposing sides as the American Israel Public Affairs Committee (AIPAC) in three highly contested U.S. House races where DMFI PAC has endorsed the Democratic candidate and AIPAC has endorsed the Republican incumbent, in Pennsylvania's 10th district, and California's 22nd and 40th districts.

-DMFI PAC endorsed St. Louis County prosecutor Wesley Bell and Westchester County Executive George Latimer in their successful primary challenges to two members of "The Squad," Cori Bush and Jamaal Bowman.
+DMFI PAC endorsed St. Louis County prosecutor Wesley Bell and Westchester County Executive George Latimer in their successful primary challenges to two members of "The Squad", Cori Bush and Jamaal Bowman.
 Latimer defeated Bowman by 17% of the vote, supported by advertisements run in part by DMFI PAC, while Bell defeated Bush by over 5% of the vote, also in part supported by DMFI PAC.
 A June poll commissioned by DMFI PAC showed Bush and Bell in a statistical dead heat, and DMFI's previous poll in the Latimer–Bowman primary ended up having the victory margin exactly correct.
-DMFI PAC launched broadcast and cable TV ads to support Bell in his primary against Cori Bush, and to support Yassamin Ansari, a candidate in Arizona’s 3rd congressional district.
-Punchbowl described DMFI PAC as “putting significant resources” in the race against Bell, with DMFI President Mark Mellman saying that Bush “has been one of the most bellicose, vituperative anti-Israel figures in Congress.”
+DMFI PAC launched broadcast and cable TV ads to support Bell in his primary against Cori Bush, and to support Yassamin Ansari, a candidate in Arizona's 3rd congressional district.
+Punchbowl described DMFI PAC as "putting significant resources" in the race against Bell, with DMFI President Mark Mellman saying that Bush "has been one of the most bellicose, vituperative anti-Israel figures in Congress".